codefresh-io/cap-docs.codefresh.io/_docs/runtime/installation.md

   * Git access token: Required for Git-based actions in CSDP.

   To create a Git token, see [Creating a personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
-  > When you create the Git token, set the correct expiration date and scope:
+  > When you create the Git token for runtime installation, set the correct expiration date and scope:
    Expiration: Default is `30 days`
    Scope: `repo` and `admin-repo.hook`